 The Comprehensive Economic Development Strategy serves as a regional road map for economic and community development.
 A CEDS committee containing public and private representation from a variety of business and service sectors conducts a SWOT analysis of the region identifying strengths, weaknesses, opportunities and threats.
-Additionally, economic development strategy sessions are conducted in each of the fourteen communities where goals and objectives are established.
+Additionally, economic development strategy sessions are conducted in each of the fourteen counties where goals and objectives are established.
 The information is compiled and analyzed to identify the greatest needs of the region.
-The five year Comprehensive Economic Development Strategy is reviewed and updated annually and serves as a work plan for each community and partner of economic development.
-The 2015-2020 CEDS identified workforce development and education, resiliency, tourism and telecommunications as the primary goals for the Upper Cumberland region.
+The five-year Comprehensive Economic Development Strategy is reviewed and updated annually and serves as a work plan for each community and partner of economic development.
+A new CEDS will be completed in the fall of 2017 for 2017-2022.